Green NAU

 • Custodial crews collect recyclables from your office or classroom and bag this material for the recycling dumpster.

 Do you have questions about recycling?
-Check out the City of Flagstaff’s online Recycling Guide.
-It is a fantastic, interactive resource with up-to-date information.
+Check out the City of Flagstaff’s online Recycling Guide or NAU’s Recycling FAQ page.